 “Dunhill’s contrast-placket versions have a 1960s vibe in two colourways that are very much in my palette, while Berluti’s have a tailored fit to them made from 100 per cent silk that they style on the runway with cropped trousers.
 If the summer continues way into September then I’d be quite happy tucking one of them into shorts for the office too.”

 Tucking into chino shorts lends the knitted polo the air of Armie Hammer in Call Me By Your Name, but like Armie make sure to opt for a neutral beige so the shirt can really stand out.
 The deep V of the collar and the high cut of the sleeves on some options also make them a flattering shape for those with a toned upper body (the Rock has been seen rocking the style recently).

 Wear with slim tapered or pleated trousers to keep the silhouette trim or floaty wide legs to tap into that 1950s Hollywood chilling on the lot vibe, with a luxe suede jacket over the top as we move into the chillier months.

 The Best Brands For Knitted Polo Shirts

 High street fashion behemoth River Island excels at covering all the style bases from streetwear to affordable tailoring.
-So while the textured knit polo isn’t its speciality it offers enough of the style for it to be worth a gander.
-Enter the collection with the grey cable knit option with a tight stretchy fit and fabric that will cling to those well-earned gains from the gym.
+So while the textured knitted polo shirt isn’t its specialty it offers enough of the style for it to be worth a gander.
+Enter the collection with the navy cable knit option with a tight stretchy fit and fabric that will cling to those well-earned gains from the gym.